vijendra1125/Data-Structures-and-Algorithms/algorithmic_toolbox/notes.md

 #### Randomized quick sort
   * Comparison based algorithm
   * Strategy: Generate an index between lower and upper bound of array and swap first element of array with the element at generated random index.
-Take first element of of array $A$, call it pivot $x = A[l]$ Then move $i$ on $l+1$ to $r$ (the end of the array) maintaining following invariant:
+Take first element of array $A$, call it pivot $x = A[l]$ then iterate (lets say with iteration index i) on $l+1$ to $r$ (the end of the array) maintaining following invariant:

     $A[k] <= x \;for \;all\; l+1 <= k <=j_{1}$